Zehut: Polls

 Prior to 2019, Zehut had never been listed in a poll by media outlets, but internal polling in April 2017 showed that the party could win up to 12 Knesset seats if voters were confident that it would pass the 3.25% threshold.
 Many pollsters kept excluding Zehut as a pre-written selectable option as late as 11 March 2019.
-Since then, every poll conducted by various organizations have showed that Zehut would pass the threshold, receiving 4–8 seats.

 In July 2018, Zehut announced it would be holding Israel's first open primaries.
 They were held on 29 January 2019 at voting booths as well as online.
 About 12,000 people voted in these primaries, which determined the order of the candidates who won in the party's internal primaries in September 2017.
 One out of every 10 candidates is represented by Zehut International, the party's Jewish diaspora branch.

 In late March 2019, a major poll conducted by the National Union of Students found that Zehut was the 2nd-most popular party (after Blue and White) among Israeli college and university students.